AnnikaTjuka/annikatjuka.github.io/index.md

 **Journal Articles**

 Tjuka, Annika, Huong Thi Thu Nguyen, and Katharina Spalek (2020).
 Foxes, deer, and hedgehogs: The recall of focus alternatives in Vietnamese. _Laboratory Phonology: Journal of the Association for Laboratory Phonology 11(1)._ 1–29.
-DOI: [10.5334/labphon.253](https://doi.org/10.5334/labphon.253)<br/>
-<sub><sup>Tjuka, A., Nguyen, H. T. T., & Spalek, K. 2021 Correction: Foxes, deer, and hedgehogs: The recall of focus alternatives in Vietnamese. _Laboratory Phonology: Journal of the Association for Laboratory Phonology 12(1)._ 1–4.
-DOI: [10.5334/labphon.323](https://doi.org/10.5334/labphon.323)</sup></sub>
+DOI: [10.5334/labphon.253](https://doi.org/10.5334/labphon.253) Note: We had to add a small [correction to our article](https://doi.org/10.5334/labphon.323).

 **Preprints**